connorgreenwell/color-as-a-service/README.md

 Should return nothing if syntax is off, but maybe not!

-Only suppots PNGs right now.
+Only makes PNGs right now.
 Probably forever.